TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Administrators/Upgrading/Index.rst

       This also includes overlays from the content element for the image title, description and alternative text, plus the file links.

 -  Extensions need to be made compatible.
-They will still work as long as the backwards-compatibility layer is active.
-But this layer is just a transitional tool and will be removed in the future.
-It is gone in TYPO3 version 7.
+They will still worked as long as the backwards-compatibility layer was active.
+But this layer was just a transitional tool and has been removed in TYPO3 version 7.

 .. attention::

-   The TYPO3 6.2 upgrade wizards only migrates standard TYPO3 tables.
+   The TYPO3 6.2 upgrade wizards only migrate standard TYPO3 tables.
    See

    -  :ref:`t3api62:TYPO3\\CMS\\Install\\Updates\\TceformsUpdateWizard`